andreaslborg/P3/README.md

 boards and be an addition to any company seeking to share information.
-The development process is done in collaboration with talDigital and with the utilisation of design guidelines presented in [2] and [3].
+The development process is done in collaboration with talDigital and with the utilisation of design guidelines presented in SU and DEB.
 Furthermore, the software solution was created by using the following technologies; pro- gressive web application, Blazor, Bootstrap and
 MySQL.
 The solution consists of two web pages,